NicholasHellmers/broadcast/README.md

 ## TODO:
 - [x] Implement an echo server using TCP.
 - [ ] Implement an echo client using TCP.
-- [ ] Implement simple binary file transfer using TCP from server to client.
+- [ ] Implement HTTP request header send though the TCP socket.